SyncfusionExamples/how-to-change-the-orientation-of-column-header-text-in-wpf-treegrid/README.md

-# How to change the orientation of column header text in wpf treegrid?
+# How to change the orientation of column header text in WPF TreeGrid?

-This example illustrates how to change the orientation of column header text in [WPF TreeGrid](https://www.syncfusion.com/wpf-controls/treegrid).
+This example illustrates how to change the orientation of column header text in [WPF TreeGrid](https://www.syncfusion.com/wpf-controls/treegrid) (SfTreeGrid).

-Orientation of the `TreeGrid` column header text can be changed by editing the control template of the [TreeGridHeaderCell](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.TreeGrid.TreeGridHeaderCell.html) and applying `RotateTransform`.
+Orientation of the TreeGrid column header text can be changed by editing the control template of the [TreeGridHeaderCell](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.TreeGrid.TreeGridHeaderCell.html) and applying **RotateTransform**.

 ``` xml